Student Workshops

 Arts + Nature Programs

 Arts + Nature Programs introduce students to the symbiotic relationship between the natural environment and the creative process.
-Led by a group of teaching artists who share their knowledge and expertise in various media, students explore mindfulness, ecology, and creativity within the Ragdale campus adjacent to 50 acres of prairie.
+Led by a group of teaching artists who share their knowledge and expertise in various media, students explore mindfulness, ecology, and creativity within the Ragdale campus adjacent to 20 acres of remnant prairie.

 View Ragdale’s Arts + Nature video series on Ragdale’s YouTube Channel.
 Subsequent videos will be added as they are produced.